 Although children are open to exploring new styles of learning, adults have stringent requirements.
 As adults, we prefer learning in a certain way irrespective of how conducive it might be for our needs.

-Most of the time, adults are not receptive to failures, and this is what makes us restricted.
+Most of the time, adults are not receptive to failures, and this restricts them more.
 Unlike children, they are not willing to experiment due to social filters.

 To stay interested in the learning process, try to build the information on small pieces and gradually support it with extra learning.

-On the other hand, adults have a predefined career path; and more often than not, our learning is inspired by its immediate implication to our career, daily life and so on.
+On the other hand, adults have a defined career path, and more often than not, our learning is inspired by its immediate, real world impact on our career, daily life, and so on.

-How to Benefit from the Learning Theory to Learn More Effectively
+How to Benefit from the Adult Learning Theory to Learn Effectively

-As is evident, the ways in which adults learn is fairly different from the ways in which children learn.
-However, you can leverage your need to connect with experience to learn effectively and effortlessly.
+As is evident, the ways in which adults learn is entirely different from the ways in which children learn.
+However, you can leverage your needs to connect with experience to learn effectively and effortlessly.
 Here is how you can do that:

 1. Make the Best Use of Technology

-YouTube, for instance, keeps you hooked for hours as it allows you to browse various topics, and provides you with relevant suggestions based on your likings.
-What’s more, it allows you to hit on the next episode as soon as you are done.
+YouTube, for instance, keeps you hooked for hours, as it allows you to browse various topics and provides you with relevant suggestions based on your likings.
 This keeps your interest alive.

 2. Choose Visual-Based Learning

-A study conducted by UC Santa Barbara revealed that adding complementary visuals to text provides 89 percent advantage of learning outcomes.
-This works particularly when you have a little background about the topic and are learning it from scratch.
+A study conducted by UC Santa Barbara revealed that adding complementary visuals to text provides an 89 percent advantage of learning outcomes.
+This works particularly well when you have limited information on the topic and are learning it from scratch.

 3. Use Audio

-Audio clips explain the concept better, help in segregating the two related topics, and are also convenient in highlighting an important point or bullet.
+Audio clips explain the concept better, help in segregating the two related topics, and are also convenient in highlighting important points.

 4. Get Actively Involved in the Learning

-Although theoretical exercises can be interesting, adults learn the best when they are involved in the learning.
+Although theoretical exercises can be interesting, adults learn best when they are involved in the learning.